johanfrisk/lean-planning-slides/index.Rmd

 ## How to use this presentation
 <small>
-There are eight steps to the process, each is illustrated by a drawing.
+There are eight steps to the process, the first six are illustrated by a drawing.
 Use them to work with a group to define an actionable backlog of strategic items.

 <br>